AnggaR96s/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## An apple a day keeps the bullies away.
+If you throw it hard enough.